 Planted: Little-Known Facts About Cacti

 1. The saguaro (pronounced saw-waro) is what most people think when they think cactus.
-The largest of these towering plants stand at 40-60 feet.
+The largest of these towering plants stand at 40 to 60 feet.
 When they die, saguaros are reborn as roofing, fences, and furniture, and their hollow husks give new life to owlets and spotted finches.
-Slap a sombrero on their heads, two maracas in their outstretched arms, and you’ve got yourself Mexico, a nation you’ve only seen on postcards or eaten at Taco Time.
+You've seen their outstretched arms waving at you on postcards from Mexico, a nation you’ve only witnessed on screen or eaten at your favorite restaurants.

 Someday, you’ll taste the real thing.